EncyclopediaRed/btcamp-87826/content/blog_02.md

           2. The subject matter or property of the Trust is defined<br />

-          3. The beneficiaries of the Trust are specified (including as a conceptual category rather than nominally)
+          3. The beneficiaries of the Trust are specified (including as a conceptual category rather than nominally)<br />

           Data Trusts are used in several fields, including social media,